yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 :  Cloud location of the Yugabyted node in form of `cloudprovider.region.zone`.
 This information is used for multi-zone, multi-region and multi-cloud deployments of YugabyteDB Clusters.

 --fault_tolerance *fault_tolerance*
 : Determines the fault tolerance constraint to be applied on the data placement policy of the YugabyteDB cluster.
-This flag can take on the following values - None, Zone, Region and Cloud.
+This flag can take on the following values - None, Zone, Region, and Cloud.

 --ui *bool*
 : Enable or disable the webserver UI.
 Default is `false`.